karantyagi/Youtube-productivity-hacking/README.md

 # Youtube-productivity-hacking

-> Analyze how you waste your time on youtube to make your 'youtubing' a productive experience
+> Analyze where you invest your time on Youtube.
+Make 'youtubing' a productive experience.